okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-bulk/main/index.md

 layout: Guides
 ---

-As part of your plan and preparation to migrate your users to Okta, you gathered your source data into an intermediate staging area such as a secure local database or a CSV file.
+As part of your plan and preparation to migrate your users to Okta, you gathered your source data into an intermediate staging area.
+For example, a secure local database or a CSV file.
 This guide explains how you can use that data to create users and groups in Okta with the [Okta Users API](/docs/reference/api/users/) and the [Okta Groups API](/docs/reference/api/groups/).

 ---